Updated on 2025-07-29 GMT+08:00

 • delay=0s indicates that the probe starts immediately after the container is started.

 • timeout=1s indicates that the container must respond to the probe within 1s.
-Otherwise, it is considered as a failure.
+If the container fails to respond to the probe, the probe is considered failed.

 • period=10s indicates that the probe is performed every 10s.

-• #success=1 indicates that the probe is considered successful as long as the probe succeeds once.
+• #success=1 indicates that the probe is considered successful as long as it succeeds once.

-• #failure=3 indicates that the probe is considered failed if it fails for three consecutive times.
+• #failure=3 indicates that the probe is considered failed after three consecutive times.

 These are the default configurations when the probe is created.
-You can customize them as follows:
+You can modify them as needed.

 command: